Commercial Truck Drivers with Sleep Apnea Are Dangerous

 According to the National Highway Traffic Safety Administration (NHTSA) in 2009, 75 percent of the fatalities in collisions involving large trucks were occupants of another vehicle, 10 percent were non-occupants (pedestrians, bicyclists, etc.), and 15 percent were occupants of a large truck.

 As Portland truck accident lawyers, we have seen the serious injuries that large truck crashes cause occupants of small passenger vehicles, motorcyclists, bicyclists, and pedestrians.
 Our firm is dedicated to ensuring that reckless truck drivers are held responsible for the accidents and resulting injuries they cause.
-For information about what you can do after you are involved in a truck crash in Oregon, call Shulman DuBois, LLC today at 503-486-3557.
+For information about what you can do after you are involved in a truck crash in Oregon, call DuBois Law Group today at (503) 222-4411.